adiGershon/phishing-management/README.md

 - User registration and login (with JWT authentication)
 - Sending phishing attempts by calling an external simulator service
-- Retrieving attempt history per user
+- Retrieving the attempt history

 ## API Endpoints